 I'm In Debt, Can I Still Qualify For Equity Release?

 Yes, equity release can be a really useful way to reduce debt and substantially increase retirement income.
 In fact Stepchange, the highly respected debt charity, often suggests equity release to over 55s in debt as a way to repay loans and credit cards.
 This has the effect of increasing the amount of your income available for other things.

 Why would I want to release the equity in my property?

-To provide a lump sum – Many people choose this option to give themselves extra spending power for things such as holidays, home improvements, new car, caravan, gifts to children, medical or care fees or simply to put more money in the bank.
+To provide a lump sum – Many people choose this option to give themselves extra spending power for things such as holidays, home improvements, new car or caravan, gifts to children, medical or care fees or as well as clearing loans and credit cards.

 To provide extra income – For some people equity release substantially improves their quality of life by using some of their equity to provide additional income.
 This can either be done by using one of the specialist schemes that provides an income for life, or alternatively by releasing cash in smaller stages to provide a top up to your income.

-Your Equity Release quotations will be provided by an experienced Independent Financial Adviser, authorised and regulated by the United Kingdom’s Financial Conduct Authority (FCA).
+Your Equity Release quotations will be provided by an experienced equity release adviser authorised and regulated by the United Kingdom’s Financial Conduct Authority (FCA).